 - “This is what ____ used to tell me; it was wrong then and it’s wrong now.”

 - “This is not helping me and I don’t have to listen to it.”

 - “I’m trying my best”

 - “I made a mistake, I will do better next time”.

 Remember, you are allowed to make mistakes just like every other person.
 It does not make you less worthy, or dumb.
-One way to get past the negative conditioning is to actively develop self-compassion.
-Learning to be accept yourself and to be a good friend to yourself.
-Compassion is a direct antidote to the Inner Critic’s poison.
-So, it will attack the compassion, making kindness seem like weakness, sentimentality or selfishness.
+One way to get past the negative conditioning is to actively develop self-compassion by learning to accept yourself and to be a good friend to yourself.
+Compassion is a best antidote to the Inner Critic’s poison.
+So, the Inner Critic will attack the compassion, making kindness seem like weakness, sentimentality or selfishness.

 Carl Rogers wrote: “The curious paradox is that when I accept myself just as I am, then I can change.”

 In other words, this acceptance — this recognizing what’s going on inside us and this deep unconditional tenderness — is the prerequisite to change.

 Here are some practical steps for quieting your Inner Critic: